An Article citation count refers to the number of times an article has been cited by other scientific publications.

 A higher citation count in the same field published at around the same time indicates that the article has been more influential on the progress of research in that field.
 But a citation count is a measure of impact rather than quality.
 It is equally possible that an article is cited to disapprove its conclusions, or as an example of poor practice.

 Another article-level indicator is article usage count, a measure of the level of interest in an article.
 It can provide useful information about newly published articles which have not yet been cited.
 But be aware that the data is platform-specific.
 A single measure of usage from one platform should not be treated as definitive.
-Web of Science has counted usage for each article record since February, 2013 (the usage count on Web of Science).
+Web of Science has counted usage for each article record since February, 2013 (see the usage count on Web of Science).

-Databases that include article citation counts:
+Databases that include article citation counts: Web of Science, Scopus, and Google Scholar (Details are described below).

-Increasingly, e-journal platforms and subject-specialist bibliographic databases incorporate citation information acquired from these sources - you will see "Cited By", "Times Cited" or similar terms in their article records.
+Increasingly, e-journal platforms and subject-specialist bibliographic databases incorporate citation information acquired from these sources – You will see "Cited By", "Times Cited" or similar terms in their article records.

 To find an article citation score on Web of Science, do a "Basic Search" for the article you are interested in.
 The number of times the article has been cited will be visible on the results page.